NearlyTRex/Stem/glgraphics/trunk/ReadMe.txt

 [17:43]  <ThemsAllTook> I think the trap I keep falling into is imagining that I'm going to want to render an arbitrary number of things in arbitrarily different ways, when I can probably just constrain myself to a few core concepts (static geometry, animated geometry (using just one specific type of animation), particles, etc.) and have my needs covered
 [17:44]  <ThemsAllTook> It's just really hard for me to coalesce that list of things in my head.
 This helps a lot.

-FOR NOW, all interpolation can be linear.
-Other curves later.
-Bezier is important.

 Mesh \
 	Vertices \